 The following expenses incurred in connection with the sale of the securities being registered will be borne by the Registrant.
-Other than the SEC registration fee and the Nasdaq listing fee, the amounts stated are estimates.
+Other than the SEC registration fee, the amounts stated are estimates.

-SEC Registration Fee \$ 3,530.17
+SEC Registration Fee\$1,690.15

-Legal Fees and Expenses 5,000.00
+Leg al Fees and Expenses

-Accounting Fees and Expenses
+Acc ounting Fees and Expenses2,000.00

-Miscellaneous 15,000.00

-TOTAL \$25,530.17

-========
+Mis cellaneous500.00

+\$7,690.15

-The Selling Stockholders will bear the expense of their own legal counsel in excess of an aggregate of \$10,000 which the Company has agreed to pay in connection with the Private Placement and this registration, and miscellaneous fees and expenses, if any.
+The Selling Stockholder will bear the expense of their own legal counsel and miscellaneous fees and expenses, if any.